 When the braces have been removed at the completion of active treatment, there may be relapse with the teeth tending to move out of alignment.
 Retainers are designed to hold the teeth in their correct positions and are removable or fixed.

-We recommend that the fixed retainers which are bonded behind the upper and lower teeth stay in place forever.
 The removable retainers are worn full-time for several months and then at night only for an indefinite period.
 Sometimes we ask our patients to wear their retainers once or twice a week long-term.